-36. In addition to current debt of £3.3m (figure prior to any 22/23 borrowing and repayments), the NCFRA is committed to making future payments to cover any Local

-Government Pension Scheme (LGPS) pension fund deficits.
-These are determined by the scheme actuary based on triennial valuations, the most recent of which was at 31st March 2022, which has marginally increased the level of contributions from 2023/24.
-There is also a provision of £0.388m to cover the risks of potential losses arising from ratepayers successfully appealing the level of their property's rateable value.
-Earmarked reserves are in place to cover other unplanned liabilities including £0.250m for self-insured public and employer liability claims, where the NCFRA's claims handlers have advised there is a high probability of economic benefits being transferred.

-- 37. The NCFRA has a general fund and earmarked reserves set aside to mitigate or smooth unforeseen or unexpected pressures on annual expenditure and manage the financial risks of major incidents. - 38.
-The NCFRA produces a Reserves Strategy alongside the Treasury Management and Capital Strategies to support the annual budget, Medium Term Financial Plan and precept proposals. - 39.
+- 36. In addition to current debt of £23.3m (figure prior to any 22/23 borrowing and repayments), the PFCC is committed to making future payments to cover any Local Government Pension Scheme (LGPS) pension fund deficits.
+These are determined by the scheme actuary based on triennial valuations, the most recent of which was at 31st March 2022, which has marginally reduced the level of contributions from 2023/24.
+There is also a provision of £0.355m and reserves of £3.710m to cover the risks of both the self insured public and employers liability claims where the PFCC's claims handlers have advised there is a high probability of economic benefits being transferred.
+This includes the successful claims in Allard v Devon and Cornwall Police for unpaid overtime following recalls to duty by covert human intelligence handlers, for which provisional costings have been calculated. - 37.
+The PFCC has a general fund and earmarked reserves set aside to mitigate or smooth unforeseen or unexpected pressures on annual expenditure and manage the financial risks of major incidents. - 38.
+The PFCC produces a Reserves Strategy alongside the Treasury Management and Capital Strategies to support the annual budget, Medium Term Financial Plan and precept proposals. - 39.
 Further details on liabilities are also contained within the annual statement of accounts.